DYCI2/Dicy2/README.md

 The last external, **Antescofo**, is already in the repository (please use the version distributed with DYCI2).

-**Finally move the whole directory wherever you want, and make sure that the path of the directory _Dyci2lib/Max\_library_ is set in the file preferences in Max.
+**Finally move the whole directory wherever you want, and make sure that the path of the directory _Dyci2lib/Max\_library_ is set in the file preferences in Max (in Max: Options/File preferences... then add the path WITH THE SUBFOLDERS).
 Then explore the tutorials!**

 ------
 ### DYCI2 Tutorials